John Laing Group: History

 In June 2008, John Laing in a joint venture with Hitachi and Barclays Private Equity formed Agility Trains to bid for the contract to design, manufacture, and maintenance of a fleet of long-distance trains for the Intercity Express Programme.
 The bid was successful, leading to a £4.5bn contract for new trains for both Greater Western and InterCity East Coast franchises being finalised in mid 2012.
 The company established the John Laing Infrastructure Fund in 2010 in a £270 million public launch; this entity focuses on the day-to-day operations of completed infrastructure.
 During October 2013, the company sold its facilities management business to Carillion.

-In March 2014, Olivier Brousse was appointed as Chief Executive; he avidly pursued further PPPs for infrastructure delivery and management services.
+In March 2014, Olivier Brousse was appointed Chief Executive; he actively pursued additional PPPs for infrastructure delivery and management services.
 The John Laing Environmental Fund was established in 2014 in a £174 million public launch.
 In February 2015, the company became listed on the London Stock Exchange again.

 During September 2018, John Laing sold John Laing Infrastructure Fund Ltd. to Dalmore Capital and Equitix Investment Management.
 In June 2019, John Laing sold the Investment Advisory Agreement between John Laing Capital Management Ltd. and John Laing Environmental Fund Ltd. to Foresight Group CI Ltd.

-In May 2021, KKR announced that it has agreed terms to purchase John Laing Group in a deal valued at about £2 billion.
-John Laing confirmed that it would unanimously recommend that its shareholders back the deal and that it considered the terms of the acquisition to be fair and reasonable.
-In September 2021 the transaction was completed.
+In May 2021, KKR announced that it had agreed terms to purchase John Laing Group in a deal valued at about £2 billion.
+John Laing confirmed that it would unanimously recommend that its shareholders back the deal and that it considered the acquisition terms fair and reasonable.
+In September 2021, the transaction was completed.